 IsAutoPilotDisabled | The GUID of the Azure AD tenant.
 If the device isn’t registered with Autopilot, this value will be blank. |

-TenantMatched | Indicate whether tenant ID of the user matches the tenant ID that the device was registered with. |
+TenantMatched | Indicate whether the tenant ID of the user matches the tenant ID that the device was registered with. |

 CloudAssignedOobeConfig | This is a bitmap that shows which Autopilot settings were configured.
 Values include: SkipCortanaOptIn = 1, OobeUserNotLocalAdmin = 2, SkipExpressSettings = 4, SkipOemRegistration = 8, SkipEula = 16 |

-For more details on autopilot registry, refer this link
+For more details on the autopilot registry

 Autopilot Event Viewer – Windows Autopilot Troubleshooting